dmbarbour/glas/docs/GlasProg.md

 * `(%do P1 P2)` - execute P1 then P2 in order.
 Associative.
 * `%pass` - the no-op.
 Does nothing.
 * `%fail` - voluntary failure.
 Used for bracktracking a branch condition or coroutine step.
 (In contrast, errors are treated as divergence, i.e. infinite loops observable only via reflection APIs.)
-* `(%cond Sel)` - supports if/then/else and pattern matching.
+* `(%cond Sel)` - Sel is an abstract data type modeling a decision tree in terms of backtracking conditional operations.
 Error if no operation is selected.
-Sel is an abstract data type distinct from programs, representing a decision tree.
 Sel constructors:
-  * `(%br Cond Left Right)` - here Cond is a program that is generally expected to fail, Left and Right are selectors.
-If Cond fails (via %fail), backtrack writes from Cond then process Right.
-Otherwise, process Left in context of output from Cond.
+  * `(%br C L R)` - here C is a program that may fail, representing a condition.
+We run C. On failure, we undo writes from C then evaluate selector R, otherwise continue with selector L.
-  * `(%sel P)` - selected action.
-Commits prior chain of passing branch conditions, then runs P.
+  * `(%sel Op)` - final selection, runs Op.
-  * `%bt` - backtrack.
-Forces most recent passing Cond to fail.
-If no such Cond, i.e. if %bt is rightmost branch, behavior is context-dependent (e.g. error for %cond, exit for %loop).
-As a special rule, we optimize `(%br C %bt R) => R` regardless of whether C is divergent.
+  * `%bt` - backtrack. logically causes prior condition to fail.
+As a special rule, we can optimize `(%br C %bt R) => R` even when C is divergent.
-* `(%loop Sel)` - Repeatedly run Sel until it fails to select an action, then exit loop.
-See %cond for Sel constructors.
+* `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action, then exit loop.
+(See %cond for Sel constructors.)
 * `(%opt P1 P2)` - fair, non-deterministic choice of P1 or P2.
 Associative.
-* `%error` - explicit divergence, logically equivalent to an infinite loop, but interacts more conveniently with `%an.error.log` or backtracking a non-deterministic choice.
+* `%error` - explicit divergence, logically equivalent to an infinite loop.
+  * use `%an.error.log` to attach a message to errors.
+  * as an optimization, %error can backtrack to prior %opt in context of transaction loops because the choice is repeated.

-*Note:* For %do and %opt it is tempting to support a variable number of arguments, but doing so complicates semantics.
-Alternatively, I could use a Church-encoded list, but that isn't more concise due to encoding overheads vs. short names.
+The %do and %opt constructors have exactly two arguments.
+It is tempting to support variable arity, but it isn't directly supported by namespace semantics.
+We could instead use a Church-encoded list to express variable arguments, but it won't save space.

 ### Data Stack

-* `(%data d:Data)` - program pushes data to top of data stack
+* `(%data d:Data)` - pushes Data onto stack
 * `(%dip P)` - run P while hiding top element of data stack
 * `%swap` - exchange top two stack elements. i.e. "ab-ba"
 * `%copy` - copy top stack element, i.e. "a-aa".